 Flexible Study Options

-• Both part-time and full-times options are available
+• Both full-time and part-time options are available

 |Compulsory online pre-course study on Legal Method (50 Hours)||30-minute multiple choice question open book exam|